JPMorgan Chase & Co Annual Shareholders Meeting Transcript

 Operator

-Welcome to the Annual Shareholders Meeting for JPMorgan Chase and Company, which will be led by Jamie Dimon, Chairman and CEO of JPMorgan Chase.
-Please welcome, Jamie Dimon.
+Welcome to the Annual Shareholders Meeting for JPMorgan Chase & and Co., which will be led by Jamie Dimon, Chairman and CEO of JPMorgan Chase.

 James Dimon - JPMorgan Chase & Co. - Chairman & CEO

 Good morning, ladies and gentlemen.
-It's 10:00 a.m., and I'm pleased to call to order the Annual Meeting of Shareholders of JPMorgan Chase & Co.
+It's 10 a.m., and I'm pleased to call to order the Annual Meeting of Shareholders of JPMorgan Chase & Co.
 Welcome.
-I'm Jamie Dimon, Chairman of the Board and Chief Executive Officer of JPMorgan Chase and Chairman of this meeting.
+I am Jamie Dimon, Chairman of the Board and Chief Executive Officer and Chairman of this meeting.
 With me today is Stacey Friedman, our General Counsel.
-Stacey will serve as secretary of this meeting and will lead us through the formalities and the agenda.
+Stacey will serve as Secretary of this meeting and will lead us through the formalities and the agenda.

+Also with us is Reggie Chambers, our Head of Investor Relations, who will be reading questions that have been submitted by our shareholders.
 Stacey?

 JPMorgan Chase & Co Annual Shareholders Meeting Transcript